 - Add additional technical analysis indicators to confirm the reversal – Moving Averages, RSI, MACD, and Fibonacci levels

-- Enter a buying trade after the third candle (or one of the following candles) is completed and is the price closed above the second candle’s closing price
+- Enter a buying trade after the third candle (or one of the following candles) is completed and if the price closed above the second candle’s closing price

 - Set a stop-loss order at or below the lowest level of the second bullish candle and a take profit target at the top of the prior trend

-How to Trade Forex Using the Piercing Line Candlestick Pattern – Strategies and Examples
+How to Trade the Piercing Line Pattern (Trading Strategies)

 Like many other trend reversal indicators, the piercing line is a lagging indicator and, therefore, should not be traded in isolation.
-Instead, you need to find other tools and a trading strategy that may help validate the pattern.
 And, because chart candlestick patterns tend to repeat themselves time after time, using the appropriate technical indicators could help you increase the chances of success.